pachopka/seasonep/README.md

 So it should be a tool that can make this for you, right?
 <p>I believe this utility task coud be made in different ways, but let's play with trending ML-tools and test them!

+### Warning
+This repo is just <b>a working proto</b> written for a manual run on Linux (Ubuntu), please use at <b>your own risk</b> and make sure you have your <b>data backuped</b>.

 ### Pre-history
-<p>My favourite TV-show series files become lost becuase of corrupted drive, but I was able to re-store most of the media with help of <a href='https://en.wikipedia.org/wiki/PhotoRec'>PhotoRec</a>.
-As a start point I just have a list of media files named like <i>'f[0-9*].mkv'</i>
+<p>My favourite TV-show series files become lost because of corrupted drive, but I was able to re-store most of the media with help of <a href='https://en.wikipedia.org/wiki/PhotoRec'>PhotoRec</a>.
+As a start point I have a list of media files named like <i>'f[0-9*].mkv'</i>

 But I need them sorted by a season and renamed properly like <i>'TV show name - sXXeXX - Episode name.mkv'</i>

-So the idea is to get subtitles from the Internet and use them as a source, as they are usually named like <i>'TV-show-name - sXXeXX - Episode name.srt'</i>, so I can get all data I need: TV-show name, Season number, Episode number, Episode name and subtitles.
+So the idea was to get subtitles from the Internet and use them as a source, as they are usually named like <i>'TV-show-name - sXXeXX - Episode name.srt'</i>, so I can get all needed data: TV-show name, Season number, Episode number, Episode name and subtitles.
 I just need something that can transcript speach from the video into text and compare it with subtitles.

-### Warning
-This repo is just <b>a working proto</b> written for a manual run on Linux (Ubuntu), please use at <b>your own risk</b> and make sure you have your <b>data backuped</b>.

 ### Built With